 Unicef works with schools in the UK to create safe and inspiring places to learn, where children are respected, their talents are nurtured and they are able to thrive.
 The Rights Respecting Schools Award embeds these values in daily school life and gives children the best chance to lead happy, healthy lives and to be responsible, active citizens.

 Using the UN Convention on the Rights of the Child (UNCRC) as our guide, we will work with all children and adults in our school to make more people aware of these rights.
 We are currently working towards the Bronze level of this award.

 Working towards this level means that the children will be aware not just of their own rights, but of all children around them in school, in Britain and around the world.
-A small group of children have been chosen to be part of our new steering group and they met on Wednesday 9th January to begin their work.
-Our first action is to have a competition to design a ‘Rights Resecting Logo’ for St. Cuthbert’s.
+A small group of children were chosen to be part of our new steering group and in January 2019 their first action was to have a competition to design a ‘Rights Respecting Logo’ for St. Cuthbert’s.

 If you would like more information on this award please visit https://www.unicef.org.uk/rights-respecting-schools/the-rrsa/about-the-rrsa/

 Have a look back to see what else we did last year.